 Curious about where you can find quality essential oils to get started on using natural fragrances in your soapmaking and bath and body products?
 I’ve got you covered!
+Here’s how to find the best essential oil suppliers.

 If you are looking for more information about using essential oils in soapmaking, I’ve written about my top ten essential oil recommendations to start with (+ blends using them), recommended usage rates and how to calculate the proper usage rate for your products, the safe handling and storage of essential oils, things you should know about using them in soapmaking, and a hit list of other industry leaders’ favorite essential oils to stock up on.